 This study adopted a qualitative research design.
 The classroom's interactive English mural focuses on the viewpoints of the students.
 The students' perspectives on using murals in the classroom were the focus of this study.
 The description of a qualitative research design by Cresswell and Guetterman (2019), which examines a phenomenon from the viewpoints of participants, was adopted in this study.
 To enhance our understanding of the students' perspective regarding the use of murals in English classrooms, the researchers used a phenomenological research design.
-Twenty-two grade five students from SD Santo Tarcisius Dumai, including 12 males and 10 females, participated in the study.
+Twenty-two grade five students from SD Santo Tarcisius Dumai was chosen due to these students were elected purposively by English teachers in this school that including 12 males and 10 females andthis class was suitable to have a trial murals.
 The purposive sampling method was used in this activity because of the limited number of murals produced.

 To determine the students' feelings about using murals, they were given a survey.
 Three perspectives could be used to examine students' perceptions: the pedagogical content of using murals, the students' enthusiasm, and the use of the murals.
 To determine whether the students are making the most of the mural's features, the first element comprises five questions.
 Five enthusiasm statements from students about what interests them when using the mural are included in the second element.
 The third component is the educational material that the mural contains to help students expand their vocabulary in English.
-An assessment tool in the shape of the Guttman scale, on which the participants marked "YES" or "NO." A score of 1 is designated if the students answered "YES" and 0 if they responded "NO."
+An assessment tool in the shape of the Guttman scale, on which the participants marked "YES" or "NO." A score of 1 is designated if the students answered "YES" and 0 if they responded "NO." The Guttman scale represented the characteristics of students' opinion in simple way.